akbartus/A-Frame-ShaderFrog-Component-Upd/README.md

 <img alt="Screenshot" src="img/screenshot.jpg" width="600">

 ### **Description / Rationale**
 This is a component, which allows to load shaders made in ShaderFrog in A-Frame environment.
+This is the updated version of the component created by <a href="https://github.com/msj121/aframeFrogShaders">MSG121</a> and is compatible with A-Frame ver.
+1.4.1.

 ### **Instructions**
 To see the component at work add "image-particles" component to any empty entity.
 The component has the following attributes: